 Cancer in Yorkshire content

-Sadly, people in Yorkshire are more likely to get cancer, and more likely to die of cancer, than almost anywhere else in England.
+Sadly, people in Yorkshire are more likely to get cancer and more likely to die of cancer than in many other parts of England.

 As Yorkshire's cancer charity, Yorkshire Cancer Research exists to change this.